 This concept becomes relevant when you are purchasing a co-op.
 Condos do not require a specific amount of cash if you plan to get a mortgage.
 However, this figure will likely be taken into account by your lender.
 This means that regardless of the type of property you are buying, you will need some cash put aside if you plan to finance it.

 Some buildings require even more.
 For example, if a buyer has 24 months of post-closing liquidity, they have enough liquid assets to pay the monthly co-op maintenance and mortgage bills for 24 consecutive months.

 Like many aspects of real estate in New York, the definition of liquid assets will vary by building.
 Some co-ops are more flexible and will allow you to include your 401k, life insurance, and other retirement funds.
 Unfortunately, other coops (and this is becoming the trend) will require all liquidity to be cash or cash equivalent.

-We usually take (Liquid Assets – Down Payment – Estimated Closing Costs) divided by (Monthly Mortgage P&I + Maintenance + Assessments + insurance)
+We usually take (Liquid Assets – Down Payment – Estimated Closing Costs) divided by (Monthly Mortgage P&I + Maintenance + Assessments + homeowners insurance)

 Therefore, this is a number they will meticulously analyze.
 Before submitting an offer on a co-op, it’s essential to have your buyer’s agent confirm the co-op’s financial requirements.
 A conservative rule of thumb is to have at least two years of post-closing liquidity if a building does not specify its post-closing liquidity requirements.
 We have done deals where the Board asked to put some extra money into an escrow account as the buyers’ post-closing liquidity was too tight.

 To conclude, you can use your cash rebate paid by NestApple to add to your formula and meet the threshold for post-closing liquidity.